UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter3.5/Kaleidoscope-ch3.5.md

 this set (In C++ there is some "wiggle room", in LLVM-C there is NO support for this type at all!).
-Unfortunately, that means that if any function happens to have the same name as the TargetLibraryInfo for a given Triple then it will be optimized AS a built-in function (even if not declared as one).
+Unfortunately, that means that if any function happens to have the same name as the TargetLibraryInfo for a given Triple then it will be optimized AS a built-in function (even if not declared as one) unless explicitly declared as "not" at the call site with an attribute.
 This is an unfortunate state of affairs with the LLVM support for C++ and highly problematic for `C` based bindings/projections like this library.
 Fortunately, there is a scapegoat for this.
-The function can include a `nobuiltin` attribute at the call site to prevent the optimizer from assuming the call call is to one of the well known built-in functions.
+The function can include a `nobuiltin` attribute at the call site to prevent the optimizer from assuming the call is to one of the well known built-in functions.
 This isn't used for Kaleidoscope.
 But does leave room for problems with names that match some arbitrary set of "built-in" symbols.

 [!code-csharp[Main](CodeGenerator.cs#GetOrDeclareFunction)]